ArtCraftCode/ravelry/README.md

 gem "ravelry"
 ```

-# Requirements

-You will need to set the follow environment variables:
+And set up your environment variables:

 * `RAV_ACCESS` - your Ravelry access key
 * `RAV_SECRET` - your Ravelry secret key
 * `RAV_PERSONAL` - wait for it!
-Your Ravelry personal key
+Your Ravelry personal key; primarily used for OAuth

 Getting these keys requires a (free) Ravelry account and that you agree to the terms of use for the API.